bentoml/bentoctl/docs/core-concepts.md

    features easier.

-Bentoctl generates the terraform files for the cloud service and is designed to be modified if need be.
-Each team will have different requirements for deployment.
+Bentoctl generates the terraform files for the cloud service and is designed to be modified if need be to meet to deployment requirements of each team.